 - Occurrence of any event that renders a member ineligible for membership in the class of membership they belong i.e. termination or suspension of irrigation, technician, or inspector license of a FULL membership.

 5.05 Non-Transferability.
 Membership in the Dallas Irrigation Association is not transferable or assignable.

 5.06 Dues.
-Annual dues payable to Dallas Irrigation Association shall be in the amount set by the Board of Directors and may be increased or decreased by affirmative quorum majority vote by the Board of Directors.
-Payment of dues shall be payable annually in advance, on or before the 30thday of September.
+Annual dues payable to Dallas Irrigation Association shall be in the amount set by the Board of Directors and may be increased, or decreased by affirmative quorum majority vote by the Board of Directors.
+Payment of dues shall be payable annually in advance, on or before the 31st day of January.
 Membership shall commence upon receipt by the DIA of the annual dues of an existing or new member.
 Dues of an existing or new member shall not be prorated from the day of the month in which such membership commenced through the date on which such dues became payable.
 Membership in the DIA may be terminated by the Board of Directors in the manner provided in Section 5.04 of these By-Laws.

 ARTICLE VI.
 MEETINGS OF MEMBERS